tjallo/DiscordPyBot/README.md

 ### Planned Updates

+ * Rework the readme to be more readable
  * More reddit API feature implementations
  * Add some form of music player (spotify and/or youtube)
  * Create a Docker container version of the app